Moving In: FALL 2025

 Bed Options

-Rooms are configured as high singles with the exception of triple rooms which require lofts.
+• Rooms are configured as high singles (except triple rooms, which require lofts).

-• Clothing: plan for rain, snow and sun; bring warm layers, sensible shoes, rainproof jacket with hood, warm coat, waterproof boots, scarf, hat and gloves.
+• Clothing: be ready for rain, snow and sun; bring warm clothes, good shoes, a rainproof jacket with a hood, a warm coat, waterproof boots, a scarf, hat and gloves.

 • Emergency kit with rechargeable flashlight